-Many of the locals in Palma regard Santa Catalina their number one place for a good meal, especially with the variety of cuisines on offer.
-Whether it’s on-the-go or a long lunch of several courses and a local wine, there is something to satisfy every appetite.
-Regularly updated menus keep the avid foodies on their toes and with word travelling fast in Mallorca it doesn’t take long for places to get fully-booked.
-So dive straight in and get your tastebuds tingling with our list of top ten restaurants in Santa Catalina:
+Many of the locals in Palma regard Santa Catalina as their number one place for a good meal, especially with the variety of cuisines on offer.
+Whether it’s food on-the-go or a long lunch of several courses and local wine, there is something to satisfy every appetite.
+Regularly updated menus keep the avid foodies on their toes and with word travelling fast in Mallorca it doesn’t take long for places to get fully booked.
+So dive straight in and get your tastebuds tingling with this list of our top 17 restaurants in Santa Catalina.

-8. DukeFor those with a love of the ocean, and a chilled laid-back vibe, pop in to Duke’s on Calle Soler, where the walls are lined with surfboards.
+16. DukeFor those with a love of the ocean, and a chilled laid-back vibe, pop in to Duke’s on Calle Soler, where the walls are lined with surfboards.
 Don’t be surprised if you leave checking the wave forecast while enjoying locally-sourced food.
 And while eating elegantly might feel out the window at Duke’s, remember that it is exactly the point.
 This is a laidback joint for foodies who just want to get stuck in.
 A great place to come as a family.

 Santa Catalina can easily hold its head high and stand shoulder to shoulder with Soho when it comes to food.
 From Michelin starred chefs, to late night diners, pizza-on-the-go to raw food bowls, you would be hard pushed to find such a diverse gastronomic offering outside of London and New York.
 It’s an absolute gem of a neighbourhood for lovers of all things foodie.